 Usually starting around middle school, individuals begin to reject and accept their childhood identity.
 That is, individuals either become more grounded in how they were raised, or begin to reject it.
 This is the time when individuals start becoming their own person rather than only parroting their major influences.
 This is also the time when people’s influences shift from their parents to their peers.

-Identity is how individuals actualize themselves into reality.
-Sociologist argue how people gain there identity, if it is a basis of nature or nurture.
-Nature is based off of DNA (essentially “born that way”); whereas, nurture is based off of upbringing and societal pressures.
-Of course this is an oversimplification, but the divide between the two sides is erasing as more and more studies seem to lean that both have an impact on people’s behavior.
+Sociologist debate about how people gain their identity: is it on the basis of nature or nurture?
+Nature is based off of DNA (essentially “born that way”); whereas, nurture is based off of upbringing and societal pressures (as explained above).
+Of course this is an oversimplification, but the divide between the two sides is erasing as more and more studies seem to show that both nature and nurture have an impact on people’s behavior.

 For a Christian their highest identity is in Jesus.
-Therefore, all other identities fall into line behind that supreme identity.
+Therefore, all other identities must fall into line behind that supreme identity.
 Their self-identification in ethnicity, politics, gender, sexuality, nationality, wealth class all must conform to their ultimate allegiance in Jesus Christ.
 Therefore, the example of Christ must be applied to our other identities as well.

 If I identify as a male, it is in the meekness and humility of Christ.
 If I identify as white, it must be conformed to Christ’s law.
 If I ever come to believe that my identity as a male or of being white becomes more important than my identity in Christ, not only will my behavior become sinful, but my other identities become idols placed in the way of Christ.
 I will boast in my other identities more than Christ, and this is a danger for the church.
 Partiality begins in idolatrous prioritization of identities.